Camassia scilloides

 **We are required to collect state sales tax in certain states.
 Your state's eligibility and % will be calculated at checkout.
 MN State Sales Tax of 7.375% is applied for orders picked up at our MN location.
 Shipping & handling charges are also subject to the sales tax.

-Shipping Season:
+Shipping Season

 SEED, TOOLS and BOOKS are sent year-round.
-Most orders ship within a day or two upon receipt.
+Most orders ship within 1-3 business days.

 BARE ROOT PLANTS are shipped during optimal transplanting time: Spring (April-May) and Fall (Oct).
 Some ephemeral species are also available for summer shipping.
 Since our plants are field-grown, Nature sets the schedule each year as to when our season will begin and end.
 We fill all orders, on a first-come, first-serve basis, to the best of our ability depending on weather conditions beyond our control.